samuong1/FinalNvidiaProject/README.md

 detectnet   --model=$NET/ssd-mobilenet.onnx   --labels=$NET/labels.txt   --input-blob=input_0   --output-cvg=scores   --output-bbox=boxes /dev/video0 webrtc://@:8554/output

 ^ /dev/video0 is for V4L2 cameras, such as the Logitech C270 camera.
-If you have a different camera, change /dev/video0 to your supported camera (see [here](url)).
+If you have a different camera, change /dev/video0 to your supported camera (see: https://github.com/dusty-nv/jetson-inference/blob/master/docs/aux-streaming.md).
 WebRTC may take a bit to initialize and load on the first couple tries.
 Keep trying and it will eventually pop up.

 ### *You can even mix live recognition with plain videos!*